 When a bed bug infestation is discovered there are multiple methods for controlling it.
-It is important to be aware that it will take time and patience; there is no quick fix for eradication.
+Be aware that it will take time and patience; there is no quick fix for eradication.
 There are both chemical and non-chemical approaches are available.
-While using one or the other works, it has been found that an approach that uses a combination of both can be the most effective.
+While using one or the other works, an approach that uses a combination of both can be the most effective.
 Using this combination of approaches is often referred to as integrated pest management.

 Preparing for control is very important whether you are considering hiring a professional or planning to do it yourself.